 Higher education outreach aims to raise awareness of HE among young people, while supporting their aspirations and attainment.

-Each of our partner universities – the University of Kent, Canterbury Christ Church University and the University for the Creative Arts – offer a unique and exciting programme of free activities and events that your school can benefit from, including campus visit days, subject-taster sessions, personal statement workshops and residential summer schools.
+Each of our delivery partners offer a unique and exciting programme of free activities and events that your school or college can benefit from, including campus visit days, subject-taster sessions, personal statement workshops and residential summer schools.

-Every year, our partner universities provide an annual offer of activities that support young people as they consider progression routes into HE, from Key Stage 3 onwards.
-University Outreach Teams also engage with the individual needs of schools and are able to design bespoke activities in order to meet their specific requirements.
+Our delivery partners provide an offer of activities that support young people as they consider progression routes into HE, from Key Stage 3 onwards.
+Within our university partners, Outreach Teams also engage with the individual needs of schools and colleges and are often able to design bespoke activities in order to meet their specific requirements.

-A list of searchable activities can be found using our Activities portal (enter your school name to see the full list of available opportunities).
+A list of searchable activities can be found using our Activity Portal (enter your school or college name to see the full list of available opportunities).

 When tracking the destinations of our students, our research has shown that the following factors work best when increasing students’ likelihood of entering HE: